TAIJULAMAN/Flight-Ticket-System/README.md

-# FTS-Travo
+# Flight-Ticket-System

-FTS-Travo is an online flight ticket booking system designed to simplify the process of searching and purchasing airline tickets.
+Flight-Ticket-System is an online flight ticket booking system designed to simplify the process of searching and purchasing airline tickets.
 The platform provides a user-friendly interface for easy navigation and quick access to flight options.

 ## Features
 - Search for flights by destination and date